 Screaming Frog is the go to Web Scraper Tool for SEOs.
 The options are endless, here a ton of custom web-scraping syntaxes.

-How to use Custom Extraction settings in Screaming Frog
+How to Extract Custom Data using Screaming Frog

-Add a title, select if you need CSSPath, XPath, or Regex, then add your search function.
 If you aren’t sure which selector or function you need, look at the examples below or use the inspect element function in Google Chrome Dev Tools.
-You can open Dev Tools by using “right click” in the Google Chrome browser.
+You can open Dev Tools by using “right-click” in the Google Chrome browser.

 Here is an example of a how you would scrape for a Facebook Pixel ID

-Results, as you can see, one of my pages is missing a Facebook Pixel:
+In the Results, you can see, one of my pages is missing a Facebook Pixel:

 Basic Syntax for using XPath Web Scraping